galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   - MDS
   - WLS
 - Step5: Use same passwords for all schemas.
 Value: `Secret123456`
+  - Note: you must use the same password of WebLogic admin account.
 - The schema should be completed without error.

 ## Configure Forms and Reports in the existing domain